Local Orange Beach Doctor Heads Back to the Beach Where Lulu Gribbin was Attacked

 Orange Beach, Ala. — (OBA) — On the eve of the one-year anniversary of Lulu Gribbin's nearly fatal shark attack, I could hear children laughing and playing with their family pets in the background, negotiating who gets to toss the ball next.
 “Are you done with your noodles” cried out the father, Dr. Ryan Forbess of Orange Beach, Alabama.
 Apologizing for the noise and distractions, he explained, “We are packing up to head out in the morning—back to the same place, actually.”

-On June 7th, 2024, the Forbess family of four was at the beach in Florida, vacationing with family friends, the Alis.
+On June 7th, 2024, the Forbess family of five was at the beach in Florida, vacationing with family friends, the Alis.
 Dr. Forbess and his eldest son were out in the water with Dr. Moh Ali and his daughter, boogie boarding and splashing around, while the rest of the group watched from the shore.
 “My youngest son was actually in time-out at the moment for going out too far,” later reflecting on the blessing that was.

 Suddenly, everything changed, chaos erupted with shouts and screams as beachgoers rushed to exit the water.
 Some were unsure of what was happening in those initial moments, scrambling to get themselves and their loved ones to the sand.
 “We thought maybe someone had just seen a shark, but as we were running up to the beach to get our kids to safety, I looked back and saw waves of blood.
 I said, ‘Oh, this is the real deal.’”
 Dr. Forbess recalls Dr. Ali’s wife shouting, “I think someone’s hurt!”
 The men sprang into action, running toward the commotion and reaching Lulu at the shoreline just as others were pulling her out of the water.
 “I’ll never forget what I saw that day—just that shiny white femur bone.”